Everything You Need To Know About Git

 Now open a file within

-in Atom or another text editor.
+project-namein Atom or another text editor.
 Make some changes to the code.
-To sync your local repo with your remote repo, do this:$ git fetch origin $ git add --all $ git commit -m ‘I made some changes!' $ git push origin master
+To sync your local repo with your remote repo, do this:$ git fetch origin $ git add --all $ git commit -m ‘I made some changes!' $ git push origin master -

 To sync your local repo with userB’s repo, do the following: